rinrinne/gerrit-rabbitmq-plugin/src/main/resources/Documentation/config.md

 :   Password for RabbitMQ connection authentication.
 If not
     specified, defaults to "guest".

-amqp.queue
+queue.name
 :   The name of queue.
-If specified, this queue is declared to RabbitMQ.
-    Also the unique exchange is declated with `direct` type (or `fanout` type if `amqp.routingKey` is not specified).
-Then bind queue from this exchange.
-    +
-    Note that `amqp.exchange` is ignored.

-amqp.exchange
+You must set this property if you want to publish message.

+queue.durable
+:   true if you want to declare a drable queue.
+If not specified, defaults to true.

+queue.autoDelete
+:   true if you want to declare an autodelete queue.
+If not specified, defaults to false.

+queue.exclusive
+:   true if you want to declare an exclusive queue.
+If not specified, defaults to false.

+exchange.name
 :   The name of exchange.
-This is used when `amqp.queue` is not specified.
-    The named exchange is not created.
-It means that it would be failure if named exchange is not exist in RabbitMQ.

-amqp.routingKey
+If not specified, defaults to "exchange-for-*queue.name*".

+exchange.type
+:   The type of exchange.
+You can specify the following value:
+     * "direct"
+     * "fanout"
+     * "topic"

+exchange.durable
+:   true if you want to declare a durable exchange.
+If not specified, defaults to true.

+exchange.autoDelete
+:   true if you want to declare an autodelete exchange.
+If not specified, defaults to false.

+bind.routingKey
-:   The name of routing key. if not specified, defaults to the same as plugin name.
+:   The name of routing key.
+This is used to bind queue to exchange.
+If not specified, defaults to "".

-gerrit.mame
+message.deliverMode
+:   The delivery mode. if not specified, defaults to 1.
+    * 1 - non-persistent
+    * 2 - persistent

+message.priority
+:   The priority of message. if not specified, defaults to 0.

+message.routingKey
+:   The name of routingKey.
+This is stored to message property.
+If not specified, defaults to "".

+gerrit.name
 :   The name of gerrit(not hostname).
 This is your given name to identify your gerrit.
     This can be used for message header only.